 To create a surface controller, create a new class in your projects

-The code above is pretty straightforward.
-I've defined two actions, one to render the page and one to deal with a form submission.
-It's the surface controllers job that will allow the form submission action to correctly route with the right parameters when a website visitor submits a form.
-In the example above, for brevity, I've missed out a lot of code.
-If you want to create a log-in page, then I suggest you read, How To Create a Login Page With Umbraco 7 which will fill in all the gaps.
+SurfaceController defines some code that will allow the form submission action to correctly route with the right parameters when a website visitor submits a form.
+In the example above, for brevity, I've kept the HTML to a minimum.
+If you want to see the code to create a working component, I recommend reading, How To Create a Login Page With Umbraco 7 which should fill in all the gaps.

-If you tried to post back to a controller without it inheriting from the Surface Controller, Umbraco wouldn't know which controller to call.
+RouteConfig.cs).
 Writing Umbraco MVC, as you can see is very similar to normal ASP.NET MVC.
 Getting the Surface controller to post back and submit can take a while to get right.
-If you are struggling don't worry as I did as well.
-Below lists some useful tips:
+If you are struggling don't worry as the first time I tried to do this it took me ages! if you are struggling to get the routing to work, below lists some useful tips:

 - The display action and the post-submission action names need to be different.
 If you don't do this Umbraco can get its knickers in a twist

-'Can only use UmbracoPageResult in the context of an Http POST when using a SurfaceController form'
+Can only use UmbracoPageResult in the context of an HTTP POST when using a SurfaceController form